Marcos-Iorio/Ecommerce/README.md

-# Ecommerce build with React.js
+# Ecommerce builded with React.js

 Learning the basics of React and Tailwind :)